The 5 best explainer videos to inspire yours (and how to create one)

 Explainer videos are short, digital marketing videos that concisely and compellingly explain your company’s product or service.
 They most often appear on company landing pages, or on a prominently featured product page.
 But if you dig a little deeper, you’ll find that there’s more to this video style than meets the eye.

-Explainer videos should be professional quality, both in terms of production value and the video content itself.
+explainer videos should be professional quality, both in terms of production value and the video content itself.
 If you don’t have the right talent and equipment in-house, consider paying a professional videographer, scriptwriter, and maybe even an actor or presenter to help produce it.
 Even if your company is just a one-person operation, a slick explainer video will make you look organized and professional.

 Benefits of explainer videos